 PASS 14 Power Analysis and Sample Size Software (NCSS, LLC.
 Kaysville, UT, USA) was used to determine the sample size with a 95% confidence interval and 80% power.
 Our sample size was 68 and with a 10% dropout rate, a total of 75 study participants were needed.
-Microsoft Excel and EPI-info version 7 software (Centre of Disease Control and Prevention, Atlanta, GA, USA) were used for data entry and analysis, respectively.
+Microsoft Excel and EPI-info version 7 software (Center of Disease Control and Prevention, Atlanta, GA, USA) were used for data entry and analysis, respectively.
 Mean and standard deviation summarize numerical data when normally distributed, and count and percentage for summarizing nominal data.
 Contingency tables were prepared for the data.
 Categorical data was compared using the Fischer exact test and Pearson Chi-square test.
 Continuous data was compared using unpaired t-test.
-P-value, sensitivity, specificity and accuracy of each group was calculated using AUC-ROC curve.
-A p-value <0.05 was considered as significant.
+The p-value, sensitivity, specificity, and accuracy of each group were calculated using the receiver operating characteristic area under the curve.
+A p-value of <0.05 was considered as significant.